fusiondirectory/fusiondirectory-dev-manual/source/releasing/fusiondirectory.rst

 After merging the release we need to tag the release. go to `FusionDirectory tags`_ and `FusionDirectory Plugin tags`_

 -  Paste the Changelog.md corresponding to the release we just made
--  Upload the fusiondirectory-xxx.tar.gz and
-   fusiondirectory-plugins-xxx.tar.gz to the tag

 Run the ci for the schema-history website
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^